rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

     :lineno-start: 54
     :emphasize-lines: 14-

-Finally, let's add a little bit of polish to the player.
-We'll add a little bit of friction to the player's movement.
+Finally, let's add a little bit of polish to the player movement in the form of friction.
 This will make the player feel a little more grounded.

 .. literalinclude:: ../../../../demo/platformer_stripped/player_controller.py